kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 interval of time.
 You will learn more about trigger development in Recipe 12-11.
 Oracle SQL Developer provides very useful information regarding database tables for PL/SQL developers.
 It also provides convenient access for trigger development and manipulation.
-12-3.
+## 12-3.
 Enabling Output to Be Displayed
 **Problem**
 You want to display the results of DBMS_OUTPUT within Oracle SQL Developer.
-CHAPTER 12  ORACLE SQL DEVELOPER
-252
 **Solution**
 Enable DBMS_OUTPUT for your connection via the Dbms Output pane.
 This pane resides on the lower-right side of the IDE.
 Do so by selecting the green plus icon within the pane and then choosing the desired